 Storytellers, a vendor fair, preschool story time, arts and crafts, and books galore during this full day festival!

 Learn more about the human side of history with artifacts, fossils, and anthropology.

 Area health organizations come together to share about health and nutrition.

 April 7 - 10, 2015

-A full week of arts and crafts focused on fun sports and some creative books!
-Ten different crafts each day, story times throughout the program, and special guests all week!
+Come for a full week of arts and crafts focused on fun sports and some creative books.
+Enjoy ten different crafts each day and story times throughout the program.